microsoft/MicroHack/03-Azure/01-01-App Innovation/03_ServerlessMicroservices/Solutionguide/04-FrontDoor-solution.md

 You can select destination details to "Send to Log Analytics" and save. <br>

 For more information about the different logs, go [here](https://learn.microsoft.com/en-us/azure/frontdoor/standard-premium/how-to-logs).

+# Finish

+Congratulations!
+You finished the MicroHack Serverless Microservices.
+We hope you had the chance to learn about Microservices and how to implement them using Azure.
+If you want to give feedback please dont hesitate to open an Issue on the repository or get in touch with one of us directly.

+Thank you for investing the time and see you next time!